marxin/texi2rst-generated/sphinx/gccint/passes-and-files-of-the-compiler/tree-ssa-passes.rst

   expressions for local variables that have been mapped using data sharing clauses, exposing the control flow of most synchronization directives and adding region markers to facilitate the creation of the control flow graph.
-The pass is located in omp-low.c and is described by ``pass_lower_omp``.
+The pass is located in :samp:`omp-low.c` and is described by ``pass_lower_omp``.

 * OpenMP expansion

   If OpenMP generation ( :option:`-fopenmp` ) is enabled, this pass expands parallel regions into their own functions to be invoked by the thread library.
-The pass is located in omp-low.c and is described by ``pass_expand_omp``.
+The pass is located in :samp:`omp-low.c` and is described by ``pass_expand_omp``.

 * Lower control flow